hanax-ai/Citadel-Beta/infrastructure/documentation/task-management/Task 121 Execution Plan: Develop performance benchmarks.md

 - **Completion protocol:**
   1. When you finish a **sub‑task**, immediately mark it as completed by changing `[ ]` to `[x]`.
   2. If **all** subtasks underneath a parent task are now `[x]`, also mark the **parent task** as completed.
-  3. A task can be marked complete until it has been tested and passed.
+  3. A task cannot be marked complete until it has been tested and passed.

 ## Task List Maintenance